- Home

 Green/yellow PVC tube slipped over the bare copper CPC at every termination point in twin-and-earth cable installations.
 Sold in rolls.
 Essential consumable for first fix electrics.

-The point where the external wall of a building meets the underside of the roof.
+Read the full guide →The point where the external wall of a building meets the underside of the roof.
 On a pitched roof, the eaves are at the bottom edge where the roof overhangs the wall.
 On a flat roof, the eaves are at the top of the wall where the roof starts.
 Eaves height is a key measurement for permitted development compliance.

 The height measured from ground level to the point where the external wall meets the roof structure.
 Under PD rules for extensions, eaves height must not exceed 3 metres within 2 metres of a boundary, and must not exceed the eaves height of the existing house.